 Martin O’Neill sacked by Nottingham Forest after five months

-News comes after Roy Keane’s departure as well as reports of unrest in the camp
+News comes after Roy Keane’s departure as well amid reports of unrest in the camp

 Nottingham Forest have sacked manager Martin O’Neil.
 Photo: Alan Martin/Action Plus via Getty Images